cocos/cocos-docs/en/scripting/reference/class.md

   editor: {

+    // Allows the current component to run in editor mode.
+    // By default, all components are executed only at runtime, meaning that they will not have
+    // their callback functions executed while the Editor is in edit mode.
+    //
+    // Value type: Boolean
+    // Default: false
+    executeInEditMode: false,

     // The requireComponent parameter is used to specify the dependencies of the current component.
     // When a component is added to a node, if the dependent component does not exist,
     // the engine will automatically add the dependency component to the same node to prevent script errors.